Supervised Guidance Training for Infinite-Dimensional Diffusion Models: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thanks Jakiw Pidstrigach for useful discussions.
-AD acknowledges support from the EPSRC (EP/V026259/1).
+AD acknowledges support from the EPSRC (EP/V026259/1) and support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
 EB and JF were supported by funding from Villum Foundation Synergy project number 50091 entitled “Physics-aware machine learning” as well as the Center for Basic Machine Learning Research in Life Science (MLLS) through the Novo Nordisk Foundation (NNF20OC0062606).
 JF was further supported by funding from the Reinholdt W. Jorck og Hustrus Fond.